curateteaching/digitalpedagogy/keywords/praxis.md

 The [Praxis Program](http://praxis.scholarslab.org) is an extracurricular attempt to reimagine graduate training in the humanities for the demands of the digital age.
 Each year, the Scholars' Lab brings together six graduate students from across the humanities and social sciences to theorize, design, build, and reflect on the process of constructing a digital tool.
 Praxis Fellows work alongside the Scholars' Lab staff throughout the cycle of creating and launching a digital project.
 The Praxis Network was inspired by the Scholars' Lab [Praxis Program](http://praxis.scholarslab.org) and by Michigan State University's [Cultural Heritage Informatics (CHI) Initiative](http://chi.anthropology.msu.edu/) and [CHI Fieldschool](http://chi.anthropology.msu.edu/fieldschool/).
 Both programs exemplify differing approaches to collaborative, humanities-based digital methods training.
 The Network gathers together 6 additional international models to enable institutions seeking to develop similar efforts to compare missions, structures, research foci, funding models, and strategic directions of successful sister programs.

-JENTERY: I see the charter is mentioned elsewhere.
+JENTERY: I see the charter is mentioned elsewhere in this entry.
 Would you be willing to include it here, too?
 Or would that be redundant?
 It's such a great resource for instructors and students alike!

 ### “Victorian Literature + Victorian Informatics”
 * Screenshot: ![screenshot](images/victorian-literature.jpg)